 To make this masterpiece, you start with your favorite hummus.
 Because I was serving this to a large group of people, I used a large hummus container.

-Although any hummus flavor will do, I chose regular flavor because of all the other accompanying layers.
+Although any hummus flavor will do, I chose a regular flavor because of all the other accompanying layers.
 Next, I roasted a can of chickpeas with an array of Greek and other seasonings.

-I then added a bright salad similar to Tabbouli and a few other add on ingredients.
+I then added a bright salad similar to Tabbouli and a few other add-on ingredients.

 SEASONED CHICKPEAS: CUMIN, SMOKED PAPRIKA, GARLIC POWDER, TUMERIC, SEA SALT, AND CORRIANDER